 The majority of the flights arrive during the day.
 But even if you're arriving on a late flight that is delayed, there are still options for getting from Amsterdam Schiphol Airport to the city centre.

 The Express Bus runs throughout the night, as well as the regional train.
 If however you want the peace of mind of knowing your transport from Amsterdam airport to the city centre is sorted, we definitely recommend pre booking a taxi (or private transfer with Welcome Pickups) because often with the last budget airline flight of the day, it is usually delayed.

 As a gay couple travelling, we love visiting Holland because it is one of the most gay friendly and welcoming places in the world.
 The capital city, Amsterdam, has some of the best parties as well as being rich with plenty of culture and excellent museums, making it ideal for a weekend city getaway as well as a holiday destination.
-Make sure you read our travel recommendation section below before you go.
+Make sure you check out our gay guide to Amsterdam for more info.